gregr/demo-livingnet/README.md

 2. Install gregr-misc: `raco pkg install git://github.com/gregr/racket-misc`
 3. Clone this repo and `cd` to it.
 4. Start service and user machines.
+   - If runnin on a platform with `setsid` (e.g. not Mac OSX) do the following:
        - To run with a clean slate (creating new machines), run: `./clean-start`
            - When asked if you'd like to install a server kernel, enter: `n`
        - To restart existing machines while preserving state, run: `./start`
    - If running on a platform without `setsid` (e.g. Mac OSX) do the following instead:
-       - To run with a clean slate: `./script/clean`
+       - To run with a clean slate:
+           - Terminal 1: `./script/clean`
            - Terminal 1: `./script/start-remotes`
            - Terminal 2: `./script/start-user`
                - When asked if you'd like to install a server kernel, enter: `n`
+       - To restart existing machines while preserving state, run the start scripts again:
+           - Terminal 1: `./script/start-remotes`
+           - Terminal 2: `./script/start-user`
 5. Evaluate racket expressions within the REPL.

 ## Introduction